luannaochoa/BBBKernelDriver-tutorial/README.md

 3. Pass ./tester executable the string you want converted into morse
 4. Your screen and beaglebone will now display the morse of that string

+##Special Thanks
+Special thanks to me, myself, and I, for making this assignment more difficult than it needed to be.